Aeria

 Chapter 4

 I woke up a few hours later to the feeling of something wet and warm moving around my cock.
 I couldn’t place it as first, as tired as I was.
 It slowly came to me, however, that it was alternately a tongue and mouth working over my hard length.
-That realization caused me to open my eyes and sit up partway, propping myself up on my elbows to see Cyan awkwardly trying to work my cock over.
+That realization caused me to open my eyes and sit up partway, propping myself up on my elbows to see a mass of short red hair bobbing up and down on my cock, and then Cyan rolled her head back so I could meet her bright green eyes.
 She was enthusiastic, but unskilled.

 “That’s enough for now, Cyan.
-Time for it later,” I said, a definite regretful tone in my voice as I tried to figure out why she could move as she rocked back and knelt at the end of the bed.
-All I could come down on is that my personality changes had either broken my control, or I had let go of her mind before falling asleep.
+Time for it later,” I said, a definite regretful tone in my voice as I tried to figure out why she could move as she rocked back and knelt at the end of the bed, her legs parted and hands behind her back, letting me admire her small perky breasts, her nipples stiff and long and her juices running down one thigh.
+The only thing I could come up with that would allow her to move is that my personality changes had either broken my control, highly unlikely, or I had let go of her mind before falling asleep.
 I shrugged it off and stood up, stretching my arms wide.

 “Are you unhappy with my performance Sir,” Cyan asked, a touch of fear in her voice.